Online shaming: Tim Hunt controversy

-Resignations

 On June 10 Hunt resigned from his position as an honorary professor with the University College London's Faculty of Life Sciences and from the Royal Society's Biological Sciences Awards Committee.
 Hunt's wife, immunologist Mary Collins, had been told by a senior [at UCL] that Hunt "had to resign immediately or be sacked".
 He was consequently required to step down from the science committee of the European Research Council.

-Jonathan Dimbleby resigned from an honorary fellowship at UCL in protest at its treatment of Hunt.
-Also, author and journalist Jeremy Hornsby wrote University College London out of his will in protest, leaving it "about £100,000 worse off".
+Jonathan Dimbleby resigned from an honorary fellowship at UCL in protest of UCL's treatment of Hunt.
+Author and journalist Jeremy Hornsby wrote University College London out of his will in protest, leaving it "about £100,000 worse off".